Are magnetic fields in cosmic voids primordial?: Analytical estimate at the center of a void

-Let us consider a large void.
-For our order of magnitude analysis in this section, we assume a spherical void of the radius \(r\sub{void} \simeq 20\)~Mpc.
+Let us evaluate the resulting magnetic fields at the center of a void, where it will be the weakest.
+For this, let us consider a large void.
+For our order-of-magnitude estimate in this section, we assume a spherical void of the radius \(r\sub{void} \simeq 20\)~Mpc.
 A void is generally surrounded by filaments and nodes, but for this crude estimate, let us consider galaxies to be distributed uniformly over the shell of the 20~Mpc sphere.
-A more realistic distribution of galaxies should provide approx.~$\bigo{1}$ corrections and should only strengthen the fields at the center since the fields will cancel out most effectively for a uniform distribution.
-For a typical intergalactic distance of \(d\sub{IG} \simeq 1\)~Mpc, we can easily obtain the number of galaxies surrounding the void
+A more realistic distribution of galaxies would provide approximately~$\bigo{1}$ corrections and should only strengthen the fields at the center since the fields will cancel out most effectively for a uniform distribution.
+For a typical galaxy density, $0.01/$Mpc$^3$ of $L^*$ galaxies comparable to the Milky Way, intergalactic distance \(d\sub{IG} \simeq 5\)~Mpc, the number of galaxies surrounding the void would be

-where \(f\sub{dp}\) is the fraction of all galaxies that have appreciable magnetic dipoles.
-For now, we can crudely take all the dipoles to have a similar strength of \(B\sub{dp} \simeq 10^{-6}\)~G with \(f\sub{dp} \simeq 0.1\).
-However, this could later be changed to incorporate some distribution of the dipole strength across galaxies.
+For now, we can crudely take all the galaxies to have a magnetic field of a similar strength of \(B\sub{g} \simeq 3 \ex{-6}\unit{G}\) with a typical fraction of the energy in the dipole component given by \(f\sub{dp} \simeq 0.01\), yielding the dipole field to be $B\sub{dp} \simeq \sqrt{f\sub{dp}} B\sub{g}$.
+In the next section, we will conduct numerical analysis using a lognormal distribution for the galactic field strength.
 The dipole of each galaxy decays as \(r^{-3}\) to contribute \(B\sub{void}^{(1)}\) from one galaxy at the center of the void, given by